This article was last updated on March 29, 2023.

 CIPO COVID-19 updates

-- Patent, trademark and industrial design deadlines through Friday June 12, 2020 are now extended until Monday June 15, 2020 (see here, our article here, and FAQs regarding the initial extension).
+- Patent, trademark and industrial design deadlines through Friday, August 28, 2020 were extended until Monday August 31, 2020 (see our article here and FAQs regarding the initial extension).

 - The Patent Act was amended on March 25 to expand the powers of the Commissioner of Patents to authorize use of patented inventions in specified circumstances to respond to public health emergencies (see our article here).